Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: Introduction

 \section{Introduction}

+This work is the first in a series of papers that study extended and elliptic root systems as well as their Weyl groups (introduced in Sections~\ref{sec:RootSystemDerivedCategory} and \ref{sec:Elliptic}, see \cite{Sai85, ST97, SY00}).
+They appear naturally in different contexts as for instance in singularity theory (see \cite{BWY21}) or in the theory of hereditary categories (see \cite{STW16, GL87, Hap01}).
+We will apply the obtained results to get a combinatorial description of thick subcategories in hereditary categories (see Theorem~\ref{thm:MainElliptic} and Theorems 1.2 and 1.4 in \cite{BWY21}), and will also apply them to singularity theory (see \cite{BWY21}).

+We begin by introducing the notion of \defn{extended Coxeter-Dynkin diagrams}.
+We use it to define \defn{extended spaces}, that is, certain real vector spaces equipped with a basis and a symmetric bilinear form, as well as \defn{extended root systems} (Section~\ref{sec:Notation}).
+An \defn{extended Weyl system} $(W,S)$ is a group $W$ that is generated by a set of involutions $S$ related to the basis, called simple reflections.
+We will also make use of the fact that the group $W$ is generated as well by the entire set of reflections $T:= \bigcup_{w \in W} w^{-1} S w$.

+An extended Weyl group is equipped with a bilinear form, whose signature determines the structure of the group (see Section~\ref{subsec:ExtendedSpace}).
+Three different types are appearing, which we call \defn{tubular}, \defn{domestic} and \defn{wild}, respectively.
+If the type is tubular, then the group is \defn{elliptic} (see below), and if the type is domestic then there is a subset $Q$ of the set of all reflections $T$ of $W$ such that $(W,Q)$ is an affine Coxeter system (see \cite[Remark~2.5(c)]{BWY21}).
+If the type is wild, then $W$ is a split extension of a Coxeter group of indefinite type by a free abelian group of finite rank.

+We define an analogue of a Coxeter element, the \defn{Coxeter transformation} $c$, and determine its reflection length $\ell_T(c)$, which is the length of a shortest $T$-word for $c$ (see Section~\ref{sec:reflength}).

+\begin{Proposition} Let $(W,S)$ be an extended Weyl system and $c$ a Coxeter transformation in $W$.
+Then $\ell_T(c)$ equals the rank $\mathrm{rk}(W) = |S|$ of the extended Weyl system. \end{Proposition}

+Then we use the length function $\ell_T$ on $(W,S)$ to introduce some interesting interval posets, which are further studied in \cite{BMN25}.
+They also play a major role in our application of the theory to representation theory of algebras, more precisely the combinatorial description of hereditary categories.

-Hereditary categories are an important tool in the represenation theory of algebras as they serve as prototypes for many phenomena appearing there (see for instance \cite{Rei98, Hap01, HTT07}).
-According to Happel there are up to derived equivalence two types of hereditary categories, those of finite dimensional module type and those that are categories related to weighted projective lines (\cite[Theorem 3.1]{Hap01}, \cite{GL87}).
-One way to study the structure of a hereditary category (resp. the bounded derived category of a hereditary category) is via its lattice of thick subcategories (see for instance \cite{HK16}).
+Hereditary categories are an important tool in the representation theory of algebras as they serve as prototypes for many phenomena appearing there (see for instance \cite{HTT07, Hap01, Rei98}).
+According to Happel there are up to derived equivalence two types of connected hereditary ext-finite categories with tilting object over an algebraically closed field, namely the category $\MOD(A)$ of finitely generated $A$-modules for some finite dimensional hereditary $k$-algebra $A$ and the category $\COH(\XX)$ of coherent sheaves over a weighted projective line (see \cite{GL87}) over a field $k$ (\cite[Theorem 3.1]{Hap01}).
+Note that $\COH(\XX)$ is derived equivalent to the category of finitely generated modules over a canonical algebra (see \cite{RI84}).
+One way to study the structure of a hereditary category (resp. the bounded derived category of a hereditary category) is via its poset of thick subcategories ordered by inclusion (see for instance \cite{HK16}).